leallysmith/ETALHowTo/docs/Beaver Dam Censusing/CensusHomepage.md

-If this census is being used as a validation input for [BRAT](http://brat.riverscapes.xyz/) then observation points for dams need to be placed as close as possible to the corresponding NHD network line.
+If this virtual census is being used as a validation input for [BRAT](http://brat.riverscapes.xyz/) then observation points for dams need to be placed as close as possible to the corresponding NHD network line.
 An explanation for how these points are used and why points need to be placed on the line can be found [here](http://brat.riverscapes.xyz/Documentation/Tutorials/9-DataValidation.html#caveats).

 Once the census is complete it may be useful to retrieve the points survey as a different file type for use in GIS programs, this can be done by clicking on the feature layer for the survey form your ArcGIS Online content.
 This feature layer is the one that is just your survey name, not the \_fieldworker or \_stakeholder.
 Clicking the feature layer should take you to the overview page for that feature layer.
 From there select **"Export Data"** and then select the type you need.